nasa/cumulus-orca/tasks/copy_files_to_archive/README.md

         times to retry a copy before failing, and how long to wait between retries.

             Environment Vars:
-                BUCKET_MAP (dict): A dict of key:value entries, where the key is a file extension (including the .) ex. ".hdf", and the value is the destination bucket for files with that extension.
-One of the keys can be "other" to designate a bucket for any extensions that are not explicitly mapped.
-                    ex.  {".hdf": "my-great-protected-bucket",
-                          ".met": "my-great-protected-bucket",
-                          ".txt": "my-great-public-bucket",
-                          "other": "my-great-protected-bucket"}
                 COPY_RETRIES (number, optional, default = 3): The number of
                     attempts to retry a copy that failed.
                 COPY_RETRY_SLEEP_SECS (number, optional, default = 0): The number of seconds